hpc/pavilion2/docs/tutorials/writing_docs.rst

 - The purpose of every sentence in documentation should be to convey relevant information.
+  - No fluff.
+  - No sales pitches.
+  - Save the jokes for code comments.
 - Use links to tie in additional concepts, rather than re-explaining.
 - If two concepts differ only slightly, fully document one.
 For the second, refer to the first and note the differences.